-I'm a retired Regular Army colonel currently employed as an Associate in Booz Allen Hamilton's Advanced Analytics Center of Expertise.
+Welcome!
+I’m a retired Regular Army colonel currently employed as a Lead Associate with Booz Allen Hamilton.
 This page is my personal homestead on the Web.

 My 25 1/2 year military career began when I was commissioned a Regular Army Armor and Cavalry Officer upon graduation from the Pennsylvania State University in 1986.
 I earned my spurs as a tank and scout platoon leader, cavalry troop executive officer and squadron plans officer with 1st Squadron, 11th Armored Cavalry Regiment, “Blackhorse,” in Fulda, Germany.
 This service on the Inter-zonal German Border provided me a front row seat for the collapse of the Iron Curtin and the end of the Cold War.
 Following the Armor Officers’ Advanced Course, I served with 1st Squadron, 4th Cavalry Regiment, “Quarterhorse,” 1st Infantry Division (Mechanized), as its S3 Air during OPERATIONS DESERT SHIELD and DESERT STORM.
 The Squadron led the Big Red One at every phase of the war, from securing its assembly, to leading the deliberate breach, to being the first unit to cut the Kuwait City-Barsa highway to seizing and securing the cease fire negotiation site at Safwan, to screening the division’s withdrawal from Iraq.
 For this service, the Quarterhorse earned a Valorous Unit Award.
 Subsequently, I commanded, Bravo Troop, 1-4 Cavalry, at Fort Riley, Kansas.
 Following troop command, I served as an assistant professor of military history at the United States Military Academy, where I served as the staff ride director and earned accolades for integrating the Internet into my teaching.
 From 1998 to 2000, I completed the Command & General Staff Officer’s Course followed by the Advanced Military Studies Program at Fort Leavenworth, Kansas.
 Following graduation, I was the Operations Officer then Executive Officer of 2nd Battalion, 8th Cavalry, “Mustangs,”1st Cavalry Division, Fort Hood, Texas before serving as the Executive Officer of the 1st “Iron Horse” Brigade.
 From 2003-2005, I served as the Chief of War Plans for U.S. Army Central Command supporting OPERATIONS IRAQI FREEDOM and ENDURING FREEDOM.
 Thereafter, I had the privilege to commanded 1st Battalion “The Bandits,” 37th Armor Regiment of the 1st Brigade, 1st Armored Division in Germany and in Iraq during OIF 05-07.
 Task Force 1-37 earned a Naval Unit Commendation fighting in Al Anbar Province where we spearheaded coalition operations that ultimately reclaimed the city of Ramadi from Al Qaeda in Iraq.
 After battalion command, I served as the Assistant G3, Chief of Plans at U.S. Army Forces Command, where my responsibilities included managing all Army conventional force troop rotations in support of the wars in Iraq, and Afghanistan.
 After declining to attend the Army War College, I concluded my career with service as the Chief, Unit Equipping and Readiness Division, in Army G-8, Force Development.